cloudflare/workers-google-analytics/README.md

 ## Custom script helper

 The provided script helper deployed at `ga-helper.developers.workers.dev` is an example -- while you _can_ use it in production, we can't promise that it won't eventually be blocked by uBlock and other similar tools.

-To mitigate this, the Workers code for that domain is available in a separate repo, [workers-google-analytics-script-helper](https://github.com/signalnerve/workers-google-analytics-script-helper).
-You should take that code and deploy it to your own workers.dev subdomain (or a custom domain) and use it accordingly.
+To mitigate this, the Workers code for that domain is available in the [`helper` directory](https://github.com/signalnerve/workers-google-analytics/tree/main/helper).
+You can take that code and deploy it to your own workers.dev subdomain (or a custom domain) and use it accordingly.